Vasi012/PP5-Predictive-Analysis/README.md

 ---
 ## Conclusion

-- The project requires a dataset, this dataset has been found on Kaggle, used and cleaned in order to be able to use withing my project.
+- The project requires a dataset.
+This dataset was found on Kaggle, used and cleaned in order to be able to use it withing my project.
 - Each variable has been added into a table (can be found in the readme file), with the meaning and the units measured to measure each variable.
-- The Agile methodology, has been used to allow me to clearly see the steps required for this project, helping me to manage, and ensure that I don't omit any required part off this project.
-Each 'issue' posted in the Kanban table, represent a part of the project, if you click on each of them, an explanation will be showed.
+- The Agile methodology has been used to allow me to clearly see the steps required for this project, helping me to manage, and ensure that I don't omit any required part off this project.
+Each 'issue' posted in the Kanban table represents a part of the project, if you click on each of them, an explanation will be displayed.
 - The business requirements have been created using the CRISP-DM model.
 The project has been built to help my niece's business in order to be able to predict housing prices.
 - A dashboard has been created using streamlit, where all the details can be exposed to the stakeholders, in this case just my niece.
 The dashboard has been created so that a person who doesn't understand ML will find easy to understand what is all about.
 - The project has been deployed on heroku, please refer to the above steps.

-Overall, the project is a success as all the requirements have been meet, my niece is happy with the predicted price, however, due to the inflation, after a little bit of checking we realized that we have to add 10.5% to the house prices, but this might vary depending on how the inflation will grow or decrease.
+Overall, the project is a success as all the requirements have been met and my niece is happy with the predicted price.
+However, due to the inflation, after a little bit of checking we realized that we have to add 10.5% to the house prices, but this might vary depending on how the inflation will grow or decrease.

 ---